A Little Bit About the Recipe: Creamy Mushrooms over Marinated Lamb Chops

 I thought I would grill this recipe just for a change, but you can just as easily fry it.
 Add about ½ tbsp of oil to a frying pan.
 Put it on a high heat.
 When the oil starts shimmering, pop in your lamb chops.
 You are looking at about 4 mins cooking for each side for medium but make sure to use a meat thermometer as the best way to check your meat.

 Keto-ians and Atkins’-ers, if you have no intolerance to lactose, it might be worth using some double cream over coconut cream to shave off that little bit more from the carbs.
 The difference is minimal, but a little bit less in carbs here and there can add up over the day.
 By the side, try a lovely frittata (It’s at this moment, I realise I don’t have any frittata recipes in my site.
 I made a really nice one the other day which I’ll pop in for next week’s post).
-Increase the fat content by adding extra cheese and cream for keto, go a tiny bit plainer and pop in some healthy veggies in for Atkins’ Maintenance.
+Increase the fat content by adding extra cheese and cream to your frittata for keto, go a tiny bit plainer and pop in some healthy veggies in for Atkins’ Maintenance.

 And Here It Is: Creamy Mushrooms over Marinated Lamb Chops